v-pbartley/openhack-mc4h/Challenge-05/Readme.md

-# Challenge 5 - FHIR SyncAgent (Instructor Lead Training)
+# Challenge-05 - FHIR SyncAgent (Instructor Lead Training)

 ## Introduction

-Welcome to Challenge 5!
+Welcome to Challenge-05!

 **Note: To actively follow the steps in this challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription.** Given that most participants do not have this access, this is an instructor-lead training module.